-Your assigned call-in date and time will be on either August 27, August 28 for non-Seattle schools and August 29, August 30 for Seattle Public schools.
-Call-in times will be in 10 or 15-minute time slots.
+Your assigned call-in date and time will be on either August 26 or August 27 for non-Seattle schools and August 28 for Seattle Public schools.
+Call-in times will be in 10-minute time slots.
 On your call-back day, you will have access to a calendar of available program dates from which to choose.

 Seeing the Source and Land and Water programs (printable, pdf)

 A third option for all grade levels is called the “Water Is Magic” education center visit.
 This flexible option explores water’s wonders through hands-on indoor exhibits and teacher-led self-discover of the center’s outdoor environment and area trails.
 For more information about this option contact us at CRWPrograms@seattle.gov or (206) 733-9421.
 Reservations for “Water is Magic” visits are first-come, first-called and are taken year-round.
 Space is limited, so call well in advance of your proposed dates.